THE BELLUM DEORUM INTERPRETATION

 Trust me, I can understand that you probably still feel it is ridiculous that two highly-advanced consciousnesses, controlling two entangled universes, could be the driving forces behind all reality.
 However, consider some of the major competing interpretations of quantum mechanics:

-• An interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wave function collapse.
+• The many-worlds interpretation (MWI) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wave function collapse.
 This implies that all possible outcomes of quantum measurements are physically realized in some “world” or universe.
+In contrast to some other interpretations, such as the Copenhagen interpretation, the evolution of reality as a whole in MWI is rigidly deterministic: 9 and local.
+Many-worlds is also called the relative state formulation or the Everett interpretation, after physicist Hugh Everett, who first proposed it in 1957.
+Bryce DeWitt popularized the formulation and named it many-worlds in the 1970s.

-• An interpretation of quantum mechanics in which consciousness is postulated to be necessary for the completion of the process of quantum measurement.
+• The von Neumann–Wigner interpretation, also described as “consciousness causes collapse”, is an interpretation of quantum mechanics in which consciousness is postulated to be necessary for the completion of the process of quantum measurement.

 Von Neumann–Wigner Interpretation: Reality depends on a conscious observer.
 Until a conscious observer makes an observation, nothing is real.
 Some suggest that when a conscious observer is not looking, reality ceases “being real” until it is observed again.